Photo credit: Louis Melançon,

 Set design: Buck Linton

-Operatic roles as tenor: title role of The Student Prince (New York City Opera); Pinkerton in Madama Butterfly (New York City Opera National Company, Central City Opera Festival); Tamino in Die Zauberflöte (Cologne); and Roméo (Houston).
-Other roles in the U.S. and Europe: Alfredo in La Traviata, Faust, the title role in The Rake’s Progress, Hoffmann and Laça in Jenůfa.
+Michael’s operatic roles included title role of The Student Prince (New York City Opera); Pinkerton in Madama Butterfly (New York City Opera National Company, Central City Opera Festival); Tamino in Die Zauberflöte (Cologne); and Romeo (Houston).
+Other roles in the U.S. and Europe were: Alfredo in La Traviata, Faust, the title role in The Rake’s Progress, Hoffmann and Laça in Jenůfa.

 Michael was the tenor soloist of Regina Resnik Presents broadcasts on CUNY TV and in live concert from 1997 to 2007.
-He co-produced, co-authored and appeared in the critically acclaimed DVD, Regina Resnik Presents Colors of the Diaspora, previously released on DVD by Video Artists International
+He co-produced, co-authored and appeared in the critically acclaimed DVD, Regina Resnik Presents Colors of the Diaspora, released by Video Artists International.